-Genetic testing are tests which are performed during pregnancy to determine if any birth defects, syndromes, or chromosomal disorders may be present within the unborn fetus.
-There are several optional tests that are offered during pregnancy.
-These tests can provide information about a woman’s risk of having a baby with certain birth defects, so that making informed decisions and communicating about your concerns with your doctor – and family – can occur.
+Genetic testing is performed during pregnancy to determine if any birth defects, syndromes, or chromosomal disorders may be present within the unborn fetus.
+As there are several testing options that can be offered during pregnancy, these tests are optional, yet provide information about a woman’s risk of having a baby with certain birth defects.
+As a result, making informed decisions and sharing concerns with your doctor and family members can occur.

 Testing may be right for some and not right for others, based on many factors.
-These factors include one’s risk of having an affected baby, one’s personal plans and needs, and one’s personal spiritual and religious beliefs.
+These factors include one’s risk of having an affected baby, one’s personal plans and needs, as well as personal spiritual and religious beliefs.

 We will discuss specific tests with you during your prenatal visits, but the decision to be tested or not is a personal decision between you and your partner.
 Many couples choose not to be tested for birth defects, and of course, we always honor the personal decisions of our patients in this regard.

 In addition to the tests discussed below, there may be additional elective tests that we discuss with you based on your personal and medical history, family history, or ethnic background.
-The following discussion is not meant to be comprehensive, but is an overview of some of the standard elective tests offered to all pregnant women with our practice:
+The following discussion is not meant to be comprehensive, however, it provides an overview of some of the standard elective tests offered to all pregnant women under the care of Woodlands OBGYN Associates:

 Chromosomal disorders may be caused by a missing, damaged, or extra chromosomes.
 In normal human development, there are 23 pairs of chromosomes, allowing for a total of 46 chromosomes.
 Sometimes, during the early stages of fetal development, something goes awry during cell division.
 This usually occurs during the cell division and replication phase known as “mitosis”:

 mitosis – part of the reproductive cell cycle process by which chromosomes in a cell nucleus are separated into two identical sets of chromosomes, each in its own nucleus.